 Visual impacts and social impacts are considered to be of equal importance in determining a preferred alternative.
 Social impacts can be mitigated through acquisition of all the properties of affected households, whereas it would not be possible to mitigate the visual impacts associated with the transmission power line.
 Therefore, Alternative A is nominated as the preferred alternative from an environmental perspective.

 This conclusion is supported from a technical perspective, as this would allow for future power lines exiting the Koeberg Nuclear Power Station site.
+Alternative A is therefore the preferred alternative from Eskom's perspective.

 CONCLUSIONS AND RECOMMENDATIONS